Skylight Blinds vs Skylight Shades: What’s the Difference?

 • Heavier structure may affect smooth operation

-• Less common for modern skylight applications
+• Less common in modern skylight applications

 What Are Skylight Shades?